 The State's Bureau of Endangered Resources maintains information regarding threatened and endangered species in the State.
 They also maintain the Natural Heritage Inventory (NHI), which lists data on the locations and status of rare species, natural communities and natural features throughout the State.
-According to the NHI, there are two imperiled natural communities in Turtle; Mesic Prairie and Southern Dry Mesic Forest, the Mesic Prairie being the most critically imperiled.
-Mesic Prairie is a grassland community, dominated by Big Bluestem grass.
+According to the NHI, there is one imperiled natural communities in Clinton; Mesic Prairie, which is a grassland community, dominated by Big Bluestem grass.